viyas52/End-To-End-Object-Detection-Proj/README.md

 ## How to run:
 ### steps :

---> clone the repository
+--> Clone the repository

 ```bash
 https://github.com/viyas52/End-To-End-Object-Detection-Proj.git
 ```

---> create a conda environment and activate it
+--> Create a conda environment and activate it

 ```bash
 conda create -n ETESL python=3.7 -y